-You can also find several external fellowships in the ProFellow database for graduate and doctoral study, including opportunities for funding for dissertation research, fieldwork, language study and summer work experiences.
+You can also find several external fellowships in the ProFellow database for graduate and doctoral study, including opportunities for funding for dissertation research, fieldwork, language study, and summer work experiences.

-Would you like to receive the full list of more than 500+ fully funded programs in 40 disciplines?
+Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

 (Irvine, CA): The Earth System Science Ph.D. program is fully-funded, including tuition and fees, in addition to a yearly stipend.

 (Oxford, OH): All current students are supported by nine-month teaching or research assistantships plus duty-free summer stipends.
 These awards carry full tuition waivers for the academic year and summer terms.

 Need some tips for the application process?
 See my article How To Get Into a Fully Funded PhD Program: Contacting Potential PhD Advisors.

-Looking for graduate funding?
-Sign up to discover and bookmark more than 1300 professional and academic fellowships in the ProFellow database.
+Also, sign up to discover and bookmark more than 1900 professional and academic fellowships in the ProFellow database.

 © Victoria Johnson 2020, all rights reserved.